 You need to give a gist of the topic yet utilize very few words for it.
 This can be very tricky.
 For inspiration, look at how HubSpot creates URLs.
 They give a gist of the article while including relevant keywords.

 They also use categories in their URL to help search engines and users find what they are looking for faster.

 5. Use Internal Links

 This on-page SEO factor doesn’t require much effort but can benefit you immensely.
-By using internal links on your web pages, you can make sure users spend more time on your site.
+By using internal links on your website pages, you can make sure users spend more time on your site.

 Image via Moz

 Moz, for example, uses this on-page SEO factor on their blog.
-It helps them strengthen their SEO and get their web pages indexed.
+It helps them strengthen their SEO and get their website pages indexed by search engines.

 6. Use Subheadings

 Subheadings can improve the overall readability of your content.
 By segmenting your content into blocks, you’ll also make it easier for search engines to scan it.

 At the same time, subheadings can improve the overall readability of your content.
 As the user experience improves, you can expect visitors to spend more time on your site.
 This, in turn, can improve your dwell time.